Nexmo/station/_partials/stitch/guides/enable-video/javascript.md

 language: javascript
 ---

-# Getting Started with the Nexmo Conversation JS SDK
+# Getting Started with the Nexmo In-App Video

 In this getting started guide we'll cover adding video events to the Conversation we created in the [simple conversation with audio](/stitch/in-app-voice/guides/enable-audio/javascript) getting started guide.
 We'll deal with video and media stream events, the ones that come via the conversation, and the ones we send to the conversation.